 Your Healthy Home Starts with the Best Kitchen Cabinets

-Just like recent news you may have read about plastic straw bans starting to sweep the nation, this is another piece of the puzzle in improving environmental health globally.
 In this article, we discuss the nature of formaldehyde in woodworking materials, the lengthy history of its regulation for the safety of consumers and the environment, and how Best Online Cabinets takes your health seriously.

 Formaldehyde in Wood Composite Products

 You may only be familiar with formaldehyde as a substance used in embalming, but it historically has substantial use in woodworking.
 While it is a significantly toxic organic compound, it is an important resource in the creation of adhesive resins for wood composites.
-Factually, over 70% of the 1 million metric tons of formaldehyde produced annually goes to wood-related industries.

-In the event that your home has any wooden furnitures, fixtures, or accessories then they all likely contain some trace amounts of formaldehyde.
-This alone should not cause alarm–trace amounts of the substance are not harmful.
-Even the human body itself contains some.
-However, in cases where multiple products with higher concentrations of it are combined, danger may be posed.
+If your home has any wooden furniture, fixtures, or accessories, they all likely contain some trace amounts of formaldehyde.
+This alone should not cause alarm—trace amounts of the substance are not harmful.

 Beginning just a few months ago in June of this year, manufacturing or import of composite wood products in the U.S. has become illegal if they contain excess quantities of formaldehyde.
 This came as a ruling from the EPA under Title VI of the Toxic Substances Control ACT (TSCA).
-The three composite wood products covered under this act include nearly formaldehyde-free hardwood plywood, medium-density fiberboard (MDF), and particleboard.

 The EPA ruling is enforced by the California Air Resources Board (CARB), charged with protecting the public from the harmful effects of air pollution and fighting climate change.
-Best Online Cabinets is committed to upholding these high standards of safety while providing excellent products.

 Formaldehyde Safety Through the Years

-Formaldehyde safety has worn a long road historically; all the way back in 1992 it was designated as a toxic air contaminant (TAC) with no safe levels of exposure.
 CARB began a formal rulemaking process to address formaldehyde exposure from composite wood products, leading to action 15 years later.

 The original regulation was only effective in California (although environmentally conscious online cabinet sellers have ensured that products going anywhere in the U.S. meet these standards) originally.
 As of 2014, the U.S. EPA expanded them to the rest of the nation.